specmesh/kafka-random-generator/README.md

 #### The boring stuff

-Arg reads a schema through either stdin or a CLI-specified file and generates random data to fit it.
+Reads a schema through either stdin or a CLI-specified file and generates random data to fit it.

-Arg can output data in either JSON or binary format, and when outputting in JSON, can either print in compact format (one instance of spoofed data per line) or pretty format.
+Can output data in either JSON or binary format, and when outputting in JSON, can either print in compact format (one instance of spoofed data per line) or pretty format.